Data annotation attributes

 Read only attribute

-The ReadOnlyAttribute class is used to specify whether the property should be read-only in the DataForm component.
+The ReadOnlyAttribute class specifies whether the property should be read-only in the DataForm.

 [ReadOnly(true)]